 The Health Risks of Philips Sleep Apnea Machines

 Philips Respironics has received numerous complaints from customers about black debris or particles in the airpath circuit of their mechanical ventilators, BiPAP, and CPAP devices.

-- Cancer (particularly in the kidneys, liver, and lungs)
+- Cancer (particularly in the head, kidneys, liver, lungs, and neck)